Gilles van Ledenberg: Arrest and trial

 After Maurice had taken over Utrecht and disbanded the waardgelders there at the end of July 1618, Ledenberg resigned his offices and fled to Gouda.
 When he returned to Utrecht he was placed under house arrest and finally arrested together with Oldenbarnevelt, Grotius, Hogerbeets and De Haan on 29 August 1618.
 He was locked up in the Binnenhof at The Hague, but was allowed the company of his son.
 The preliminary investigation in his trial was conducted by the fiscal (prosecutor) Van Leeuwen, who was a personal enemy (Ledenberg had engineered his dismissal a few years earlier).
 Van Leeuwen apparently threatened him with the rack and this may have driven Ledenberg to despair.
-He committed suicide by cutting his throat in the night of 28/29 September.
+He committed suicide by cutting his throat on the night of 28/29 September.
 He had left a suicide note in French with his son which indicated that he hoped to prevent forfeiture of his possessions in this way, because he expected his trial to end with his death.

 However, his death did not prevent the judicial commission that tried the other "conspirators" to convict him, together with Oldenbarnevelt, on 12 May 1619.
 Like Oldenbarnevelt he was sentenced to death, and forfeiture, and the sentence was executed posthumously by hanging his embalmed body, in its coffin, from a gibbet.
 It was left hanging for 21 days, and after it was taken down, it was buried in the churchyard of the church at Voorburg.
 However, the same night a mob disinterred the corpse and threw it in a ditch.
 This caused sufficient revulsion to cause the Hof van Holland (the main Dutch court) to issue an injunction against further depredations.
 The body was later secretly reburied in a chapel belonging to his son-in-law, Adam van Lokhorst.